schivmeister/schivmeister.github.io/README.md

 Hello, world!
 I am Rashif, [0] and it seems you have found my bare-bones "website".
-I am sorry for the utterly plain design, but it is still a work-in-progress due to something called "busy schedule" and "real life".
+I am sorry for the utterly plain design, but it is still a work-in-progress (WIP) due to something called "busy schedule" and "real life".
 This page exists thanks to the ease of Git and Github.

 I will try to be quick so you can move along, although I tend to be very _wordy_, owing to my habits as a has-been wordsmith and "grammar Nazi".
-If it matters, I have been personality-typed consistently as an "ENTJ", [1] but I rarely ventured out into the unknown world of leading people.
+If it matters, I have been personality-typed consistently as an "ENTJ", [1] but I am not very sure how well I'll do leading people or running a business.

-What I am these days is a Computer Science practitioner, in a sub-discipline of _artificial intelligence_ called "knowledge representation and reasoning", or simply _KRR_.
-On the Internet, some applied form of what I do is also known as the Semantic Web or Web 3.0.
-[2] I work at a startup wearing multiple hats, so a clear definition of role is difficult.
-Perhaps "tech lead"? :)
+What I am these days is a Computer Science practitioner, in a sub-discipline of _artificial intelligence_ (AI) called "knowledge representation and reasoning", or simply _KRR_.
+On the Internet, some applied form of what I do is also known as the Semantic Web, Web 3.0 and Knowledge Graphs.
+[2] I work at a startup [3] wearing multiple hats, so a clear definition of role is difficult.
+[4]

-Aside from _ontology engineering_ my primary function is to figure out patterns in texts, structure them into a _machine-readable_ form, and determine practically everything else needed to build a modern software- or web-based intelligent agent.
+Aside from _ontology engineering_ my primary function is to figure out patterns in texts, structure them into a _machine-readable_ form, and determine practically everything else needed to code/build (primarily in Java) a modern software- or web-based intelligent agent based on a "bottom-up" _symbolic AI_ approach.
 So, mostly, _knowledge engineering_.

-It all started thanks to my Computer Science MSc at the University of Leicester (UK) [3] and a stint with a European stealth FinTech/RegTech [4] startup, which supported my thesis and grew into an awesome full-time engagement and friendship with the founder.
-[5] Fun fact: we are a truly remote, _distributed_ team.
+It all started thanks to my Computer Science MSc at the University of Leicester (UK) [5] and a stint with a European stealth FinTech/RegTech [6] startup, which supported my thesis and grew into an awesome full-time engagement and friendship with the founder.
+[7] Fun fact: we are a truly remote, _distributed_ team.

 Yes, that means I "work from home" or "work online", but it is not entirely correct.
 A lot of my work is offline, on pencil and paper, not unlike the situation of many other computer scientists or software engineers.
-The Internet and the Web helps us collaborate and communicate.
+The Internet and the Web helps us collaborate and communicate very easily.

-This is "telecommuting" of the 21<sup>st</sup> century, and nothing new.
-In my free time I moonlight as a computing mentor on Codementor, [6] where the mentoring or tutoring happens in real-time live screensharing, voice call or video sessions along with a code window.
+This is "telecommuting" (US) or "teleworking" (Europe) of the 21<sup>st</sup>
+century, and has existed since before the Internet.
+In my free time I moonlight as a computing mentor on Codementor, [8] where the mentoring or tutoring happens in real-time live screensharing, voice call or video sessions along with a code window.
+So, _online_.

-I would not be complete without mentioning my long-time non-profit position as developer of a Linux distribution, Arch Linux, [7] where I (try to) maintain niche packages such as for (semi-)professional audio.
-[8] This is what you would know as "open source contribution", which also happens completely online.
+I would not be complete without mentioning my long-time non-profit position as developer of a Linux distribution, Arch Linux, [9] where I (used to but for some time no longer actively) maintain niche packages such as for (semi-)professional audio.
+[10] This is what you would know as "open-source contribution", which also happens completely online.

 It is very sad that a modern website of a computing professional will be so text-heavy.
 I really apologize for this and have tried very hard to stop myself